joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Certificate/README.md

 ## How do I use this?

-First acquire an HTTPS certificate, apply it and then configure your host to demand and accept certificates..
+First acquire an HTTPS certificate, apply it and then configure your host to demand and accept certificates.

 In your web application add a reference to the package, then in the `ConfigureServices` method in `startup.cs` call `app.AddAuthentication(CertificateAuthenticationDefaults.AuthenticationScheme).UseCertificateAuthentication(...);` with your options,